BlueBrain/nexus/docs/src/main/paradox/docs/fusion/studio.md

 ## Configuring the Studios index page

-The Studios space lists all the studios you have permissions to view or edit.
+The Studios space lists all the Studios you have permissions to view or edit.

 @@@ div { .half .center }
 ![Studios Index Page](../assets/fusion-studio-index-page.png)